 After graduating from Dean College with a BA in dance, Danielle was accepted into Broadway Dance Center’s professional semester.
 While there, she studied and performed with professional choreographers and teachers from throughout the country.
 Danielle worked professionally in dance theater productions and a ballet/contemporary company in Boston and New York City .
-Realizing how important it is for students to have a quality education in this art form , Danielle decided to teach and share her passion and knowledge with students at D'Antono dance academy and is excited to watch the students grow and learn !
+Realizing how important it is for students to have a quality education in this art form , Danielle decided to teach and share her passion and knowledge with students at D'Antono dance academy and is an intricate part of their education recreationally and competitively.

 Instructor & Competition Choreographer

 Daryn’s love for dance began at age two when she was enrolled in kinderdance.
 The following year she took her first ballet class and has had a passion for dance ever since.
 She studied ballet, pointe, tap and jazz at a local studio for fifteen years.
 Daryn graduated from SUNY New Paltz where she was a member of the New Paltz Dance Team for four years.
 During her junior and senior year, she had the privilege of being the Dance Team’s co-captain.
 She choreographed numerous jazz and lyrical dances throughout the year for campus events, basketball games and the team’s annual performance.